 Rats LOVE hammocks and cubes and they are a must for every rat habitat.
-Small Angels Rescue has large pocket hammocks, double-decker tube hammocks, and 3-tiered honeycomb hammocks for sale to adopters and the public.
-You can contact us directly at rats@smallangelsrescue.org.
-Many homemade hammocks are available on Etsy and eBay.
+Hammocks can be found through many retailers, often marketed towards ferrets and sugar gliders.
+Many homemade hammocks are also available on Etsy and eBay.

 WATER

 Use a 16 ounce (minimum) hanging water bottle that has an angled stainless steel sipper tube with a ball bearing in the spout.
 A glass water bottle is preferable, but a plastic water bottle is acceptable.
 Give your rats fresh water everyday.
 Filtered water is strongly recommended, especially if you are on city water.